skendanavian/skendanavian-bio/README.md

 ### About Me

 <p>
-- I'm a full-stack developer with a focus on front-end design and development.
-- I have a background as a professional musician.
+I'm a full-stack developer with a focus on front-end design and development.
+I have a background as a professional musician.
 Like music, I love web development because it offers a great blend of creativity, logic, and problem solving.
-- I have reveived my diploma in web development from Lighthouse Labs (2020).
+- I received my Web Development Diploma from Lighthouse Labs in 2020.

 <br/>